artkh24/CarND-LaneLines-P1/README.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I then to remove image noise I used Gaussian blurring, then I detected Canny edges and defined the Region of interest, after that I found lines using Hough transform.
+First, I converted the images to grayscale, then I removed image noise I used Gaussian blurring, then I detected Canny edges and defined the Region of interest, after that I found lines using Hough transform.